altescy/pdpcli/README.md

 ```

-2. To register this command, you need to create the `.pdpcli_plugins` file which module names are listed in for each line.
-Due to the module import order, the `--module` option is unavailable for the command registration.
+2. To register this command, you need to create the `.pdpcli_plugins` file in which module names are listed for each line.
+Due to module importing order, the `--module` option is unavailable for command registration.
 ```
 $ echo "mypdp" > .pdpcli_plugins
 ```

-3. Run the following command and get the message like below.
+3. Run the following command and get a message like below.
 By using the `.pdpcli_plugins` file, it is is not needed to add the `--module` option to a command line for each execution.
 ```
 $ pdp greet --name altescy
 Hello, altescy!